-Looking for things to do in Banff this winter?
-You've come to the right place.
-We have experienced amazing winter activities in Banff, Alberta that will get you outside enjoying the snow right now!
+Looking for things to do in Banff in winter?
+You’ve come to the right place.
+We have experienced every amazing Banff winter activities that will get you outside enjoying the snow right now!

 Anyone can sit on a beach drinking Mai Tais, but not everyone can brag that they’ve soared through the Rocky Mountains, plunged down a massive peek, or glided through an ancient forest before a night on the town.

-These are just some of the unforgettable winter things to do in Banff winter if you turn north instead of south for your next vacation.
+These are just some of the unforgettable winter things to do in Banff in winter if you turn north instead of south for your next vacation.

 Banff and Lake Louise have made winter trips comfortable, glamorous, elegant, and exciting for everyone.